merbjedi/jquery-tools/README.md

 ## About this Fork ##

-Since JQuery tools refuses to get their code on Github, I took the liberty of maintaining a version.
-I'll be making my own bug fixes.
-Send me a github msg if they release a new version and I forget to update this fork.
+Since JQuery tools has yet to release their code on Github, I took the liberty of putting up a version.
+It will stay in sync with their updates, along with additional bug fixes and refactoring.

-Honestly, I think this codebase is a jQuery coding disaster.
-The author has very little understanding of jQuery custom event mechanism, and decides to implement his own inner api object within each plugin.
-Makes it very hard to hack.
+JQuery Tools has a great UI and functionality, but it needs a bit of a refactoring.
+Using jQuery custom event mechanism would be a huge improvement so you can more easily bind and trigger events.

 Eventually, I'd like to turn this fork into a "proper" implementation of these plugins.
 Would love any help on this, so please fork this repo and submit patches.